global-asp/asp-source/en/0334_the-frog-and-the-lizard.md

 home on the tree.

 ##
-‘'I cannot climb a tree'' a frog explained to his friend,” I will help you to climb” answered the lizard.
+''I cannot climb a tree'' a frog explained to his friend," I will help you to climb" answered the lizard.

 ##
 They then agreed to a certain date,